 The blockchains that you know and love have a pretty rigid structure.
 As a developer, this gives you two options: build applications inside a restrictive environment or fork the code and make your own chain.
-Creating your own chain isn’t so easy, though – you also need to start a network and figure out what consensus mechanism to use.
+Creating your own chain isn’t so easy, though – you also need to start a network and figure out what consensus mechanism

 Tendermint is open-source software for launching blockchains that allow you to write applications in any language.
 Better yet, they can communicate with other blockchains.

-Creating a cryptocurrency or blockchain network takes a lot more effort than just initializing a database.
+network takes a lot more effort than just initializing a database.
 It requires a delicate balance of incentives and trade-offs between security, decentralization, and scalability.

 Unsurprisingly, a range of different approaches has been explored by teams looking to build the strongest blockchain ecosystems.
-In this article, we’ll take a look at one such approach: Tendermint.
+In this article, we’ll take a look at one such approach: Tendermint

 Much of Tendermint will seem familiar if you know a bit about blockchains.
 Let’s recap some key concepts before we delve into it further.